 - Introduction to Finance (BUS 71a or ECON 171a)

-- Quantitative Methods in Business (BUS 51a) (4 credit course)
+- Introduction to Business Analytics with Excel (BUS 51a) (4 credit course)

 - May be exempted by the following quantitative courses: BIOL 51a, ECON 83a, MATH 36a AND MATH 36b, or PSYC 51a or an appropriate score in AP Statistics.